mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 3. Select the "Inbound" tab and then "Edit"

-4. Authorize Astronomer to write into your Redshift Port by inputting our IP Address: 52.20.96.13
+4. Authorize Astronomer to write into your Redshift Port by inputting our IP Addresses: 52.20.96.13 and 35.236.193.215

 5. Navigate back to your Redshift Cluster Settings